DaiDuncan/Udacity_DSND_proj4_StarbucksPromotion/README.md

 ### 2.4 Flask Web App
 Build a Web application by using Flask framework.
-Based on a Machine Learning model which concerns the issue: Offer already sent to a customer, is this offer effective?
+Based on a Machine Learning model which concerns the issue: **Offer already sent to a customer, is this offer effective?**
+- Open the website following the instructions below
+- Input necessary information and submit
-Input necessary information, after submit, the Web page will return an answer after model analysing.
+- The Web page will return an answer after model analysing.

 ## 3 Files <a name="FileDescription"></a>
 <pre>